Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Introduction

-On the lattice, over almost twenty years extensive studies of the Landau gauge ghost propagators have been carried out (see, e.g., \cite{Suman:1995zg, Cucchieri:1997dx, Leinweber:1998uu, Becirevic:1999uc, Bonnet:2000kw, Bonnet:2001uh, Bloch:2002we, Bloch:2003sk, Bakeev:2003rr, Sternbeck:2005tk,Bowman:2007du, Cucchieri:2007md,Cucchieri:2007rg, Cucchieri:2008fc,Bornyakov:2008yx,Bogolubsky:2009dc}).
-A serious problem in these calculations represent the Gribov copy influence \cite{Bakeev:2003rr,Bornyakov:2008yx}.
-Numerical lattice results clearly support the decoupling-type of solutions in the IR limit and the lack of IR enhancement of the ghost propagator ~\cite{Cucchieri:2007md,Cucchieri:2007rg, Cucchieri:2008fc,Bornyakov:2008yx,Bogolubsky:2009dc}.
 However, most of the lattice computations dealing with the IR limit were relying on rather coarse lattices in order to reach large enough volumes.
-A systematic investigation of lattice discretization artifacts or scaling violations was missing for long time.
+A systematic investigation of lattice discretization artifacts or scaling violations and an extrapolation to the continuum was missing for quite a long time.

 In this paper we present an investigation for the ghost dressing function and -- employing previous gluon propagator results \cite{Bornyakov:2009ug} -- obtain the running coupling within the so-called minimal MOM scheme \cite{vonSmekal:2009ae}.
+We restrict ourselves to the $SU(2)$ case of pure gauge theories, having in mind the close similarity to the more realistic $SU(3)$ case as observed in \cite{Cucchieri:2007zm,Sternbeck:2007ug}.

 We shall use the same lattice field configurations as in \cite{Bornyakov:2009ug} which were gauge fixed with an improved method taking into account many copies over all $Z(2)$ Polyakov loop sectors and applying simulated annealing with subsequent overrelaxation.
-We separately discuss the case of fixed lattice spacing and varying volume (from 3~fm to 7~fm) and the case of fixed physical volume and varying lattice spacing (between $0.21$~fm and $0.07$~fm).
-In the range of achieved IR momenta finite-size effects are shown to be negligibly small.
+We separately discuss the case of fixed lattice spacing and varying volume (from $aL \simeq 3$~fm to $aL \simeq 7$~fm) and the case of fixed physical volume and varying lattice spacing (between $a=0.21$~fm and $a=0.07$~fm).
+In the range of IR momenta achieved in this setting, finite-size effects are shown to be negligibly small.
 But relative finite-discretization effects in the infrared (for a renormalization scale chosen at $\mu=2.2$~GeV) turn out to be more sizable and can be quantified to reach a 10 percent variation level at $p\simeq 0.4$~GeV in the approximate scaling region explored between $\beta=2.3$ and $\beta=2.55$.
-A similar conclusion will be drawn for the running coupling.
+A similar observation can be made for the running coupling.
+Therefore, a careful analysis of the lattice artifacts is mandatory.
+We carry out such an analysis by taking the continuum limit extrapolations (for the first time to our knowledge) for the ghost propagator as well as for the running coupling for selected physical momentum values in the range from $|p|=0.41$ GeV to $|p|=3.2$ GeV.
+The continuum extrapolated values can then be fitted with appropriate formulae describing a smooth continuum behavior of the observables in the given momentum range.